peterberwind/intro-to-functions.js-v-000/README.md

 greet;
 ```

+It's important to note that JavaScript does not run the code during a function definition.
+All it does is read that there is a function called `greet` and store it in memory.
+It doesn't actually create any of the variables inside the function (if there are any) until the method is called.

 ## Parameters

 The above is function is fine, but it could be better.
 For instance, what if you wanted your program to say the person's name instead of just "you" (ex.
 "Good morning Adam!" or "Good morning Steph!").
 Well, just like in Ruby, you'd want to pass this function an argument.
 In JavaScript, arguments are called parameters.